tritemio/jupyter_notebook_beginner_guide/docs/install.rst

 Step 1: Installation
 --------------------

-The easiest way to install the Jupyter/IPython Notebook application is installing a scientific python distribution that bundles it.
+The easiest way to install the *Jupyter Notebook App* is installing a scientific python distribution that bundles it.
 In this guide we will use the Anaconda distribution created by Continuum.
+Note that Anaconda currently (mid 2015) still uses the old name *IPython Notebook* instead of *Jupyter Notebook App* but the software is the same.

 - Download `Continuum Anaconda <https://store.continuum.io/cshop/anaconda/>`_
   (free version), python 2.7, 64 bits.